robOcity/robocity.github.com/content/posts/song_play_no_sql.md

 Category: Data Engineering
 Tags: No SQL, Data Modeling, Apache Cassandra, query, table, primary key, partition key, clustering columns, database, keystore
 Author: Rob Osterburg
-Summary: See how to extract data from a CSV files, transform it and load it into Apache Cassandra.
+Summary: See how to extract data from CSV files, transform it, and load it into Apache Cassandra.
 Understand how Cassandra -- or any partition row store databases -- provides scalability and fast reads and writes by adding redundant or de-normalized tables.

- The query comes first in Apache Cassandra, it drives the design of the table and its primary key.
+ The query comes first in Apache Cassandra.
+It drives the design of the table and its primary key.
 Cassandra is a partition row store -- a type of NoSQL database -- that features high-availability and partition tolerance at the expense of consistency.
 Scalability is where NoSQL databases have a decided advantage over relational databases.
 To be scalable and offer fast reads and writes means that Cassandra must be able to locate data quickly, and uses the primary key to do so.
 Cassandra relies upon a well designed primary key composed of a partition key and one or more clustering columns for its performance.

  > The primary key in Cassandra has two principle goals:
  >
- >    1. Distrubute the data evenly across nodes in the cluster
+ >    1. Distribute the data evenly across nodes in the cluster
  >
  >    2. Minimize the number of partitions read

  Running on many nodes and offering fast reads and writes means that Cassandra must be able to locate data quickly.
-This is the job of the of the primary key.
-It's first element -- the partition key -- uses to map the partition key to a single node where the data are stored.
-Organizing the data within the partition is the role of the second element of the primary key: the clustering columns.
-Data within the partition are sorted based on the clustering columns and their data type.
-For example, text fields sort in ascending lexicographic order.
-The first clustering column is the primary sort, the second is next and so on.
+The primary key performs this job.
+Its first element -- the partition key -- maps rows to the node where they are stored.
+Organizing data on a node is the role of the second element of the primary key -- the clustering columns.
+The first clustering column is the primary sort.
+The second is next, and so on.
 Together -- the partition key and clustering columns -- provide a unique identifier for rows and enables Cassandra to locate them efficiently.

  Unlike relational systems, de-normalized data are the norm for NoSQL databases.
-Designed for fast reads and writes, joining tables across nodes is too expensive an operation to support and that is why `JOIN` is not a [CQL keyword](https://docs.datastax.com/en/dse/6.7/cql/cql/cql_using/cqlSyntax.html?hl=keywords).
+Designed for fast reads and writes, joining tables across nodes is too expensive an operation to support, and that is why `JOIN` is not a [CQL keyword](https://docs.datastax.com/en/dse/6.7/cql/cql/cql_using/cqlSyntax.html?hl=keywords).
 So, how can we design tables to provide the high performance that Cassandra promises?
-It is simple: one-table-per-query and here is why this is good design guidance.
-First, the table definition can be tuned for just that one query assuring that it can be optimized in isolation.
-Second, performance at the expense of disk space is good economic trade-off as disk in inexpensive.
+It is simple: one-table-per-query, and here is how to do it.
+First, create the query.
+Then define the table to answer it.
+This approach allows you to design the query to answer user's questions.
+Working on one table in isolation is easy because it does not need to be normalized.
+In taking this approach, Cassandra trades-off as disk space for performance and simplicity.

 # Part I. ETL Pipeline for Pre-Processing the Files